 Dale Earnhardt Jr. (NASCAR) 2003/2004 Post Cereal hologram.
 Cool two-channel hologram, with one view of the #8 car, other view is of Earnhardt.
 Back has bio and career info.
 Has decoder window for use with Postopia game stuff.
 Have 3, all NM/M in sealed bags.
 A mere...$1 ea.
 (View)

 NASCAR Casey Mears plastic cereal bowl, from Post, sold only at Target stores, and they did 3 drivers for the Target/Ganassi racing team, but I only have this one, unused.
 Small 5.5" diameter, 1.75" deep, with picture of Mears and car in the bottom.
-Cheap to mail, so why pay $4 for that on auctions?
 Only...$1 (View)

 Post Major League Baseball CD-ROM #3, featuring the American League East.
 From the set of 6 cereal inserts from 2003.
 The discs have home run video clips, an interactive baseball game called "Home Run Derby Showdown," virtual trading cards of top players from Upper Deck, a RealOne player with a 14-day free trial to RealOne SuperPass, and 1045 hours of free Internet access from AOL.
 Requires a RealOne player to work, and only works with Windows.
 Apparently has lots of ads for AOL and RealNetwork stuff to wade through too.
 Sealed in bag as new.
 Can't guarantee it will work, so NO RETURNS on this item.
+Makes cool coasters, big earrings, necklace bling, hanging mobiles and anything other crafty thing you can do with CDs too.
 Have 2, and have seen others asking $3-$3.99, but I only want...$1 ea.
 (View)

 All as new, mint on card/in box/in bag etc.